reactors-io/reactors-io.github.io/docs/0.6/events.md

 Note that we always store the `Subscription` object returned by the `onX` methods.
-Since Reactive Collections 0.6, we *do not* have to do this.
+Since Reactors.IO 0.6, we *do not* have to do this.
 It is equally correct to write the following:

     emitter onEvent println